imanalo03/Turritopsis-dohrnii/README.md

 **Obtain Genomic or Transcriptomic Data:**

 -Search public databases like NCBI for available datasets of _Turritopsis dohrnii_ and _Turritopsis rubra_.

-Use SRAtoolkit to download Sequence Read Archive (SRA) data efficiently.
+-Use SRAtoolkit to download Sequence Read Archive (SRA) data efficiently.

-For other animals, use databases like Ensembl or NCBI.
+-For other animals, use databases like Ensembl or NCBI.

 **Data Preprocessing:**

 -Perform quality control on your raw sequencing data using tools like FastQC.

-Trim and filter reads with Trimmomatic to remove low-quality bases or adapter sequences.
+-Trim and filter reads with Trimmomatic to remove low-quality bases or adapter sequences.

 **Genome Assembly or Transcriptome Assembly:**

 -Assemble the genomic or transcriptomic data of _Turritopsis dohrnii_ and _Turritopsis rubra_.

-Use genome assemblers like SPAdes and de novo assembly methods.
+-Use genome assemblers like SPAdes and de novo assembly methods.

 **Gene Annotation:**